kieranknowles1/csc8503-advanced-game-technologies/readme.md

 - `F3` - Toggle debug drawing

 As the server:
+- `F10` - End the current game
 - `F11` - Restart the game

 ### Command Line Arguments

-The game will launch as a server by default.
-To launch as a client, pass the `--client` argument.
+The game will prompt for running as a server or client if no arguments are passed.
+To force a specific mode, pass `--server` or `--client`.
 For a complete list of arguments, run with `--help`.

 ## Included Scripts